 If the Monitoring Officer considers that local resolution is not appropriate, or the Complainant is not satisfied by the proposed resolution, or the Subject Member is not prepared to undertake any proposed remedial action, such as giving an apology, then the Monitoring Officer will report the Investigating Officer's report to the Hearing Panel which will conduct a local hearing before deciding whether the Subject Member has failed to comply with the Code of Conduct and, if so, whether to take any action.
-Hearings should normally take place within three months of the completion of the Investigation Report but not within 14 days of the completion of the Investigation Report.
-If it is not possible to convene a hearing within 3 months, all parties should be advised of the reasons for any delay with an estimated timetable for hearing.

 The Monitoring Officer will conduct a "pre-hearing process", requiring the Subject Member to give his/her response to the Investigating Officer's report in writing, in order to identify what is likely to be agreed and what is likely to be in contention at the hearing.
-The Subject Member will also be asked to provide details of any witnesses who should be called to the hearing and to confirm whether they will be attending the hearing and whether they wish to be represented at the hearing.
-The investigator will also be asked whether any witnesses should be called.
+The Chairman of the Panel may issue directions as to the manner in which the hearing will be conducted.